ABUBAKARL/flutter_video_player/README.md

 - Play and pause video playback.
 - Seek within the video.

-## Screenshots

-Include screenshots of your app in action here.

 ## Getting Started

 Follow the steps below to get started with the Flutter Video Player app: